Share, Collaborate, Improve (Part 1)

 - work together to create and adopt new materials

-This module will help you to share and exchange resources and practice
+This module will help you to share and exchange resources and practices with peers and colleagues.

 Digital Teaching Professional Framework

-This module covers the DTPF component - A4a : Communication and collaboration with colleagues and how technology can offer broader opportunities to learners to communicate and collaborate in activities
+This module covers the DTPF component - A4a : Communication and collaboration with and between colleagues

 - Collaborate with other practitioners on a dedicated project or task, using digital technologies